7 Ways To Cook Eggs In A Hostel

 5. Omelette eggs

 Crack as many eggs as you want into a bowl and add herbs and spices (we like salt, pepper and Italian herbs) and whisk them thoroughly.
 Then fry your filling into a frying pan until they are done before pouring the egg mix over it, and letting it cook for about 3 minutes.
 Don’t forget to grate a bit of cheese over your omelette before serving.
+Plus, did you know you can make an omelette in the microwave?
+Check out 7 Easy Hostel-Friendly Microwave Recipes.

 6. Egg Salad